MicaelDID/FractBench/README.md

 Of the selectable starting locations 1 to 4 they need different processing time to be calculated, with 1 the fastest and 4 the slowest.
 Location 5 makes it possible to read from location.txt what to process.
 If the file could be read its presented as location 5 otherwise 1.

+The location.txt is defined by different numbers separated by a new line.
+Those are (in exact this order):
+- center x location
+- center y location
-Example of location.txt that on each new line contains: center x location, center y location, diff or width / height at the specified location, max iterations
+- diff or width / height at the specified location
+- max iterations

+Example of location.txt
 ```
 -0,545205229166666
 -0,601145622083333